jgrodziski/talltale/README.md

 Notes: I use test.check generators for numbers, so don't be surprised by the value as they respect the ["Growth and Shrink" manner of test.check](https://github.com/clojure/test.check/blob/master/doc/growth-and-shrinking.md).

-## BDD usage
-Talltale can be used along (Scenari.io)[https://scenari.io] to generates data in BDD scenarios.

 ## License

 Copyright © 2018 Jeremie Grodziski